rust-lang/rust/doc/tutorial/ffi.md

 # Interacting with foreign code

-On of Rust's aims, as a system programming language, is to interoperate well with C code.
+One of Rust's aims, as a system programming language, is to interoperate well with C code.

 We'll start with an example.
 It's a bit bigger than usual, and